uperl/Test2-Tools-HTTP/README.md

       http_content $check;
     };

-The decoded response body content.
-This is the _decoded_ content, as for most application testing this is what you will be interested in.
-If you want to test the undecoded content you can use call instead:
+The response body content.
+Attempt to decode using the [HTTP::Message](https://metacpan.org/pod/HTTP::Message) method `decoded_content`, otherwise use the raw response body.
+If you want specifically the decoded content or the raw content you can use `call` to specifically check against them:

     http_response {
-      call content => $check;
+      call content => $check1;
+      call decoded_content => $check2;
     };

 ### http\_is\_info, http\_is\_success, http\_is\_redirect, http\_is\_error, http\_is\_client\_error, http\_is\_server\_error